ftTony/km/docs/js/vue-code.md

       if (inPre || text.trim()) {
         text = isTextTag(currentParent) ? text : decodeHTMLCached(text)
       } else if (!children.length) {
-        // remove the whitespace-only node right after an opening tag text = ''
+        text = ''
       } else if (whitespaceOption) {
         if (whitespaceOption === 'condense') {
-          // in condense mode, remove the whitespace node if it contains
-          // line break, otherwise condense to a single space text = lineBreakRE.test(text) ? '' : ' '
+          text = lineBreakRE.test(text) ? '' : ' '
         } else {
           text = ' '